Choosing a Career as a Calling: A Faith-Based Approach for Students

 What problems in the world break my heart?

-God rarely reveals the full picture all at once, but He often guides through your wiring, your experiences, and your burdens.
+God rarely reveals the full picture all at once.
+However, He often guides us through our wiring, experiences, and burdens.
 These are clues to your calling.

 “We have different gifts, according to the grace given to each of us.” – Romans 12:6